CLN5 subtype of Batten Disease

 Many academic and commercial laboratories offer genetic blood testing.
 Testing for CLN5 may not be included in standard testing panels; however, upon request, a diagnostic genetic test including an Through this diagnostic test performed by a geneticist, the exome -- a sequence of all exons of protein coding genes in the human genome -- can be captured and analyzed with the intention of identifying a disease with a genetic component. for CLN5 can confirm a diagnosis.
 Your physician can help you navigate the process or refer you to a geneticist.

-Neurogene has partnered with genetic testing company Invitae to offer a no-cost, 190+ gene Comprehensive Epilepsy Panel to any child under the age of 8 who has had an unprovoked seizure.
+Neurogene has partnered with genetic testing company Invitae to offer a no-charge, 290+ gene Comprehensive Epilepsy Panel to any child under the age of 8 who has had an unprovoked seizure.
 For additional details:

 While third parties and commercial organizations may provide financial support for this program, tests and services are performed by Invitae.
 Healthcare professionals must confirm that patients meet certain criteria to use the program.
 Third parties and commercial organizations may receive de-identified patient data from this program, but at no time would they receive patient identifiable information.
 Third parties and commercial organizations may receive contact information for healthcare professionals who use this program.
 Genetic testing and counseling are available in the US and Canada.
 Healthcare professionals and patients who participate in this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use or support any other products or services from Invitae or from third parties or commercial organizations.